meilisearch/demos/process/css-styleguide/README.md

 ### Heading

-1. The Base class for styling the heading is `.typography` that will assign font-styling to text.
+1. The base class for styling the heading is `.typography`.
+It will assign font styling to text.
 2. Classes to change text and size includes `.title-xl` `.title-l` `.title-m` `.title-s`

 ```sh